 Air Monitoring Method

-MAK Commission: Benzene - Method for the determination of benzene in workplace air using gas chromatography after thermal desorption.
+MAK Commission: Ethylene oxide - Method for the determination of ethylene oxide in workplace air using gas chromatography after thermal desorption.
 Air Monitoring Method

 in: The MAK Collection for Occupational Health and Safety, Vol 7, No 1 2022. pages 1-9, DOI: 10.34865/am7521ae7_1or